wwarthen/RomWBW/Source/Doc/UserGuide.md

 Keeping in mind that a RomWBW hard disk (including CF/SD/USB devices) allows you to have multiple slices (CP/M filesystems), there are a couple ways to image hard disk media.
-The easiest approach is to use the "combo" disk image.
-This image is already prepared with 6 slices containing 5 ready-to-run OSes and a slice with the WordStar application files.
+The easiest approach is to use the Combo Disk Image.
+This hard disk image is already prepared with 6 slices containing 5 ready-to-run OSes and a slice with the WordStar application files.

 Alternatively, you can create your own hard disk image with the specific slice contents you choose.

-### Standard Hard Disk Physical Layout
+### Combo Hard Disk Physical Layout

 As previously described in [Hard Disk Layouts], the exact placement of slices and optional FAT partition will vary depending on which disk layout (hd512 or hd1k) you are using and your partition table entries.
 To simplify the use of hard disk images, RomWBW has adopted standard partition table entries for disk image files provided.
+This standard layout is used to produce the Combo Disk Images described below.

 These partition sizes and locations were chosen to: